 I am currently writing a book with the historian Victoria González-Rivera that is tentatively titled Many Revolutions: A Century of LGBT Politics in Nicaragua.
 This book will reveal an untold story of sexual diversity in the Global South.
 By considering regime change over time though the eyes of LGBT Nicaraguans, and the elites who have sought to control or coopt them, we will reveal a previously hidden tale of political change in Latin America."

 M.A., Political Science, 1988, University of California-Berkeley.

 B.A., Political Science and Spanish, summa cum laude, 1986-Knox College.

-Comparative politics, Latin American politics, women and world politics, U.S.-Latin American relations, comparative revolutions, global antifeminism, populism.
+Comparative politics, Latin American politics, women and world politics, Middle Eastern politics, comparative revolutions, global antifeminism, populism.

 Fulbright lecturing award, Argentina, 2009.

 Carrie Chapman Catt Prize for Research on Women and Politics, presented by the Carrie Chapman Catt Center for the Study of Women and Politics, Iowa State University, 1999.

 Philip Green Wright-Lombard College Prize for Distinguished Teaching, Knox College, 1999.

 First Place, Elsa Chaney competition in gender studies, awarded by the women's studies section of the Latin American Studies Association, 1998.